 For students who require additional support we have Title I reading support through guided reading and/or Leveled Literacy Intervention.
 The intermediate-level student needing additional reading support has a Read 180 intervention that is proven to be successful.

 Students who exceed curriculum standards in the areas of reading and math can participate in our Discovery program for our gifted and talented students.
-They have a differentiated opportunity several times a week to extend their thinking and challenge their ability to handle higher grade-level reading and writing.
-In grade 5 we offer advanced math for those students who consistently exceed curricular standards and demonstrate daily work above standards for mathematics.
+They have differentiated opportunities to extend their thinking and challenge their ability to handle higher grade-level reading and writing.

 SIOP, or Sheltered Instruction Observation Protocol, is a research-proven approach to classroom instruction and lesson design that has been an initiative of the Moorhead Area Public Schools for the past three years.
 SIOP is a focus on solid and proven teaching methods that help all learners, especially those with language needs, process and learn more effectively.
 Teachers remain focused on three main components: